TonySN90/orderlist/readme.md

 # orderlist Project

-orderlist application to oder needen stuff for gastro
+web-app to order needed stuff for gastronomy